vudangRVC/meta-renesas-sst/meta-rzg2l/docs/recipes-docs/rzpi-docs/files/README.md

 enable_overlay_dsi=1
 ```

-**Please note that selecting the MIPI DSI display will case the HDMI display be disabled.**
+**Please note that selecting the MIPI DSI display will cause the HDMI display be disabled.**

 ### MIPI CSI2 with Arducam 5MP MIPI Camera